 \paragraph{Stochastic Hessian assumption.} \citet{ghadimi2018approximation,ji2021bilevel} assumes the access to a stochastic Hessian estimator $\mH(\vx,\vy)$ such that

-Under this assumption, in conjunction with Assumption \ref{asm:phi-lb}, \ref{asm:LLSC}, and \ref{asm:prior}, \citet{ghadimi2018approximation} proposed the BSA method and showed that it finds an $\epsilon$-stationary point of $\varphi(\vx)$ with $\tilde \gO(\epsilon^{-6})$ stochastic gradient oracles and $\tilde \gO(\epsilon^{-4})$ stochastic HVP oracles.
-Later, \citet{ji2021bilevel} proposed the stocBiO method that requires $\tilde \gO(\epsilon^{-4})$ stochastic gradient and HVP oracles.
-Compared to them, we consider the setting where the algorithms only have access to stochastic gradient estimators, and we make no assumptions on the stochastic Hessians.
+According to \citep[Observation 1 and 2]{arjevani2020second}, such an assumption is stronger than standard SGD assumptions and equivalent to the mean-squared-smoothness assumption~(\ref{eq:asm-vr}) on the lower-level gradient estimator $G$ under the mild condition of $\nabla G(\vx,\vy) = \mH(\vx,\vy)$.
+Under this assumption, in conjunction with Assumption \ref{asm:phi-lb}, \ref{asm:LLSC}, and \ref{asm:prior}, \citet{ghadimi2018approximation} proposed the BSA method that can find an $\epsilon$ stationary point of $\varphi(\vx)$ with $\tilde \gO(\epsilon^{-6})$ SFO complexity and $\tilde \gO(\epsilon^{-4})$ stochastic HVP complexity.
+Later, \citet{ji2021bilevel} further improved the SFO complexity term to $\tilde \gO(\epsilon^{-4})$.
+Compared to them, we consider the setting where the algorithms only have access to stochastic gradient estimators, and make no assumptions on the stochastic Hessians.

 \paragraph{Mean-squared smoothness assumption.} Besides Assumption \ref{asm:stoc}, \ref{asm:phi-lb}, \ref{asm:LLSC}, \ref{asm:prior} and the stochastic Hessian assumption~(\ref{eq:asm-stocBio}), \citet{khanduri2021near,yang2021provably,yang2023achieving} further assumes that the stochastic estimators to gradients and Hessians are mean-squared smooth: